 1. FAMILY VACATION ACTIVITIES

-Keep your kids motivated to learn a foreign language—even while on vacation.
+Keep your kids motivated to learn a foreign language, even on vacation.
 No matter where your family decides to travel, you can help your kids learn new vocabulary and new skills.
-Of course, the ideal vacation for your little Spanish speakers would include visiting a country like Spain or Mexico; however, visiting an area of the country like Miami, New York or Puerto Rico would also help keep your kids motivated.
-Calle Ocho in Miami’s Little Havana district will create an opportunity for your kids to speak Spanish.
+Of course, the ideal vacation to help you teach Spanish to a child would include a destination such as Spain or Mexico.
+However, you don’t have to leave the country for your children to have a chance to use their language skills in practice, as many cities within the United States have Spanish districts – for example, Calle Ocho in Miami’s Little Havana neighborhood.

-If you can’t get away to a Spanish-speaking area of the country, there are still plenty of opportunities to help your little ones with their vocab and conjugation.
+If you can’t get away to a Spanish-speaking area of the country, there are still plenty of opportunities to teach kids Spanish and help your little ones with their vocab and conjugation during your vacation.
 The airport is full of opportunities to learn new words and to strengthen your bonds with old ones.
 Point out the parts of the plane, like the engines, wings, and rudder.
 Ask your kids what everyone is doing.
 The woman is running.
 Why is she running?
 She wants to catch her flight.
 The man is eating.
 Why is he eating?
 He is hungry.

 2. MEALTIME ACTIVITIES